National Survey Indicates Americans Split on Climate Change and Global Warming

 The Paris Agreement–which now has 195 signatories–outlines a plan for the signatories to work together to limit global temperature rises.
 All of these signatories agree to report both their emissions and their plans to reduce them directly to the U.N.
 It goes into effect in 2020.

-The Trump Administration pulled out of this agreement on June 1, 2017, causing a global, almost universal, backlash.
+The Trump Administration pulled out of the Paris Agreement on June 1, 2017, causing a global, almost universal, backlash.
 Several state governors, Republicans and Democrats both, and Puerto Rico have even ignored the federal withdrawal and pledged to uphold the agreement on a state level.
 You can learn more about the U.S. Climate Alliance here.

-Unfortunately, most people don’t know the implications that arise from a U.S. withdrawal.
+Unfortunately, most people don’t know the implications that arise from a Trump withdrawal from the Paris Agreement.
 As our survey reveals, most have never even heard of the Paris Agreement.

 And this is a problem.

 The UN Intergovernmental Panel on Climate Change warned recently that we have only 12 years to limit climate change catastrophe before things get much, much worse for us inhabitants of the earth.
-The report indicates that the US “will significantly worsen the risks of drought, floods, extreme heat and poverty for hundreds of millions of people.”
+The report indicates that failure to get global temperatures to below 1.5 degrees Celcius “will significantly worsen the risks of drought, floods, extreme heat and poverty for hundreds of millions of people.”

 In light of this report, we at Rockay–as an eco-conscious apparel company–were curious as to just where the public lies on the climate change.
 That’s why we surveyed 1,000 Americans from different regions of the U.S. to glean what they already know about climate change, what they already do to mitigate its effects, and what they would be willing to do if armed with new information.